ethanny/honeyOS2/MIGRATION_SUMMARY.md

 - Clean up any remaining references

 ### 5. Update Unity Scene
-- Ensure `MicrophoneDemo` script is attached to a GameObject
+- Ensure `MicrophoneDemo` script is attached to the Voice Button GameObject
 - The `PicovoiceMicrophoneManager` will be added automatically
 - Configure the Inspector fields:
   - Set `accessKey` to your Picovoice key